Insurance & Payment

 • Normal Business Hours: Monday through Friday 7:30 am to 4:00 pm.

 • Weekend Hours: On Saturday and Sunday, appointments are reserved for acutely ill children only.
-On Saturday, you may call the office from 9:00 am to 11:00 am, on Sunday from 9:00 am to 10:30 am. (for insurance purposes, evening, weekend and holidays are subject to an afterhours visit charge)
+On Saturday and Sunday, you may call the office from 9:00 am to 11:30 am. (for insurance purposes, evening, weekend and holidays are subject to an afterhours visit charge)

 • After Hours: We are available through our answering service.
 Please call (585) 453-2211.